lackhole/Lupin/README.md

 # Access
 #### A generic programming for accessing class members, ignoring their access specifiers.

-* No need to modify target class
+* No need to modify the target class
-* No need to macro-ing specifiers
+* No need to overwrite access specifiers with macros
-* Not using dirty pointer-offset, making it more flexible on class change.
+* Not using dirty pointer-offset, making it more flexible on changes.

 * Header-only
+* Compile-time traits, zero runtime overhead.
 * Only requires the name of the class and member
 * Can be useful when testing private/protected members or functions.